the episode

 Lynn McLarty: To make changes in their life even if they’re my age.

 Kimberly Faith: Yeah.
-That’s a good that’s a
+That’s a good thought.

 Lynn McLarty: It’s a decision away.

-Yeah.
-Mhmm.
-It’s just courage is a decision.
+John McLarty: It’s just courage is a decision.
 And a lot of life is like that.
 Getting right with God is just a decision.

 And that, you know, rather than judging someone who is so out to lunch, we need to give them hope.
 But the best way to do that is showing them what it looks like in our own life.
 Being transparent enough to say, look, dude, I failed yesterday.
 Here’s my failure.
 It’s no different than your failure.
+The difference is I woke up this morning and repented.
+I went to bed last night repenting.
+And I woke up this morning saying, Lord, help me.

-Kimberly Faith: Every day and sometimes every hour of this day.
-That’s right.
+Kimberly Faith: You know, every day.
+Every day and sometimes every hour of the day.

-Kimberly Faith: And what’s interesting is, you know, all the the the emphasis by our culture to kinda go along with you’re saying, to stay young is focused on our body.
-Right?
+Kimberly Faith: And what’s interesting is, you know, all the emphasis by our culture to kind of go along with what you’re saying, to stay young is focused on our body, right?
 Exercise, eat right, do all these other things that we focus on.
 But what’s so interesting is that when we start putting Jesus Christ on the throne every hour of the day, guess what?
-He makes our day so much more efficient and effective that we have time to go walk in the park or eat or shop for the right groceries or prep our food or and maybe we’ll bring somebody alongside and say, hey, this how this is how I stay healthy.
+He makes our day so much more efficient and effective that we have time to go walk in the park or shop for the right groceries or prep our food or and maybe we’ll bring somebody alongside and say, hey, this is how I stay healthy.
+You know, mind, soul, body, you know, all the emotions, all those things work together.
+And they work better when we have the mind of Christ.

-You know, mind, soul, body, you know, all the the emotions, all those things work together.
-And they work better when our when we have the mind of Christ.
-Right.
-We’re constantly reiterating that the mind of Christ, you know.
-Well, I I really appreciate mom that that you’re such a good example.
+Kimberly Faith: We’re constantly reiterating that the mind of Christ, you know.
+Well, I really appreciate mom that you’re such a good example.
+I really and dad, you too.

 John McLarty: Well, thank you.